nathanrosspowell/frenchquiz/README.md

 Start a Python session with `python`.
 Use `dir(quiz)` to list all the functions avaiable.
-Pick one of the functions starting with 'quiz' e.g. `quizVerbs` and call it like `quiz.quizVerbs()`
+Pick one of the functions starting with 'quiz' e.g. `quizVerbs` and call it like `quiz.quizVerbs()` Add the named parameter `tests` to increase the number of questions.

     C:\Users\npowell> pushd C:\Users\npowell\Downloads\frenchquiz-master
     C:\Users\npowell\Downloads\frenchquiz-master> python